‘Dragon Ball Super’ Episode 84: Spoilers Released, Krillin Vs Gohan Fight Teased

 Numerous Dragon Ball Super fans in online forums such as Reddit have stated that the battle between Gohan and Krillin would most likely be incredibly entertaining to watch, especially since both characters have been nerfed for the most part of DBS.
 Even during the series’ previous story arc, the Future Trunks saga, neither Krillin nor Gohan were able to play a significant role in the plot.
 Thus, for both fighters, the Tournament of Power is, in a lot of ways, their first real foray into serious fighting in a very long time.

 If any, the match between Krillin and Gohan would most likely be incredibly entertaining, considering that both fighters have traded blows with some of the franchise’s most prominent enemies in the past.
 Krillin was heavily involved in the Frieza arc, and it was his death that ultimately triggered Goku’s first ever Super Saiyan transformation.
-Gohan, on the other hand, has been a veteran fighter, exchanging blows with Frieza, Cell and Evil Buu before being nerfed in DBS‘ Return of F arc.
+Gohan, on the other hand, has been a veteran fighter, exchanging blows with Frieza, Cell, and Evil Buu before being nerfed in DBS‘ Return of F arc.
 From the episode’s summary, at least, it appears that Dragon Ball Super Episode 84 would be a pretty entertaining ride.

 [Featured Image by Toei Animation]